howerj/libforth/README.md

-## THIRD

-This is a de-obfuscated version of the language(s) first/third, a [FORTH][] like computing language made by an entrant *buzzard* to the [IOCCC][].
-I have made a few minimal changes to make things a little simpler to understand and more efficient as well.
+# SMALL FORTH

+This small [FORTH][] interpreter is based on a de-obfuscated entrant into the [IOCCC][] by *buzzard*.
+The entry described a [FORTH][] like language which this derives from.
+You should be able to use this interpreter as a library that you can call from your program, *main.c* is simply a wrapper around the language.
+This is mainly a temporary repository, I will integrate this project into my multicall binary project (and other projects).

 The original files are in a folder called *original/*.
 Simply type **make** to get things working, this will compile the program and run it.
-Type **make help** to get a list of all the options available.

-### TODO

-* Error testing.
-* Make files as small as possible.
-* Continue de-obfuscation.
-* Improve efficiency of the search function.
-* Rewrite certain functions? scanf, atoi, etc?
+Type **make run** to run the interpreter (and build if it has not been already.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29
 [IOCCC]: http://ioccc.org/winners.html